UK > England > Derbyshire

 That first one has even 'inspired' one of Gucci's Spring 2018 collection.
 Funny old business this fashion and you thought the Mitfords' world was mad?

-[2] There's a selection of T-shirts for sale in the shop if you too want to parade around like an upper-class lunatic.
+As for the mannequins, it's not thought that they were filming one of the new lady Dr Who's in here today.
+As for the T-shirts, there's a selection for sale in the shop if you too want to parade around like an upper-class lunatic.

 £5,000 in today's money to run each day, they say, and crippling death duties meant he had to raffle off a Rembrandt and open it up to the public or rather, Debo did since she was the real brains behind the operation.